-'We enjoyed being part of this - even if the skies were full of cloud!', reports back one of the participant.
-In fact, local weather may have dictated the engagement with the project as, when skies were clear, the astronomical phenomena became the principal interest: 'We did end up giving up on the experiment - but only because the pupils being 10 years old struggled with the excitement of the eclipse and taking readings at the same time!
+We enjoyed being part of this - even if the skies were full of cloud!', reports back one of the participants.
+In fact, local weather may have dictated the engagement with the project because, when skies were clear, the astronomical phenomena became the principal interest: 'We did end up giving up on the experiment - but only because the pupils being 10 years old struggled with the excitement of the eclipse and taking readings at the same time!
 This is through no fault of the way the experiment had been set up by yourselves.
 Everything was fully explained and clear to follow.'
-Obviously, for many of the participants this was probably the first eclipse they had experienced, and that this would take precedence over the weather experiment.
+Obviously, for many of the participants, this was probably the first eclipse they had experienced, and this would take precedence over the weather experiment.
 Nevertheless, if the eclipse was not visible at a site due to cloud, the eclipse occurrence could, at some sites, only have been evident from the temperature measurements.

-Interestingly [7] reports that CS volunteers collected half of the data during the peak of the eclipse and the other half prior and after the peak, which could be interpreted as symptomatic of a genuine interest in the science goals associated with NEWEx.
-Unfortunately we cannot further speculate about the volume and frequency of data submitted against cloudiness in situ, which could shed some light on the most prevalent motivations of CS volunteers in terms of direct participation in science versus observation of natural phenomena.
+Interestingly, Barnard et al. [7] report that CS volunteers collected half of the data during the peak of the eclipse and the other half prior to and after the peak, which could be interpreted as symptomatic of a genuine interest in the science goals associated with NEWEx.
+Unfortunately, we cannot further speculate about the volume and frequency of data submitted against cloudiness in situ, which could shed some light on the most prevalent motivations of CS volunteers in terms of direct participation in science versus observation of natural phenomena.

-Revisiting the work of [3] around motivations of volunteers who took part in Galaxy Zoo, "contribution" towards original scientific research gathers 40% of responses.
+Revisiting the work of the Zooniverse paper [3] around motivations of volunteers who took part in Galaxy Zoo, 'contribution' towards original scientific research gathers 40% of responses.
 It was never a primary goal of our project to conduct such a thorough investigation on motivations behind participating in NEWEx.
-The study conducted by [3] made use of a robust Likert scale applied to a matrix of motivations, which volunteers were asked not only to rank, but also to choose the most important motivation.
-Our approach was qualitative allowing respondents to provide additional comments on their involvement with NEWEx.
-As the authors of [3] emphasises the need to compare motivations of the galaxy Zoo project and other CS projects and perhaps this could be seen as challenge for future NEWEx-like experiments.
+The study conducted in [3] made use of a robust Likert scale applied to a matrix of motivations; volunteers were asked not only to rank those, but also to choose the most important motivation.
+Our approach was qualitative, allowing respondents to provide additional comments on their involvement with NEWEx.
+Raddick et al. [3] emphasize the need to compare the motivations behind their Galaxy Zoo project with those of other CS projects.
+This could be seen as a challenge for future NEWEx- like experiments.

-We also revisit the idea mention on Section 1 on the need of the scientific community to expose scholar audiences to positive STEM-related activities from an early age to create a long lasting impact and combat the shortage of STEM graduates in the UK.
-This was supported in some of the following comments: "Opening up the investigation to the public allowed children in our school to work on a real life situation, using equipment they were unfamiliar with, working as a team and interpreting data."
-One of the participants added that "...the experiment was a really good way of getting students excited about science and because it was real data collection for a real project, it gave them a taste of what being a scientist is really like."
+We also revisit the idea mentioned in §1 on the need for the scientific community to expose school audiences to positive STEM-related activities from an early age to create a long-lasting impact and combat the shortage of STEM graduates in the UK.
+This was supported by some of the following comments: 'Opening up the investigation to the public allowed children in our school to work on a real life situation, using equipment they were unfamiliar with, working as a team and interpreting data.'
+One of the participants added that '...the experiment was a really good way of getting students excited about science and because it was real data collection for a real project, it gave them a taste of what being a scientist is really like'.